RL4LMT/Breaking-down-Helpfulness/Notes.md

 ## Meeting with Polina 15.02

 **Reseach questions:**
-- What helpfullness really is?
+- What helpfullness really is? ???
 - Does it coincide with our componentwise annotation?
 - Which categories (components) are most important?
+- How components correlate to the catgeories?
--
+- Own idea?

 **Annotation:**
 - Actually less than 25% of the dataset
 - Pick 3 categories